-Comparing mental models between groups of respondents (e.g. different types of stakeholders, experts vs. the general public, across cultures, communities from different geographical areas, comparing children’s mental models)
+- Comparing mental models between groups of respondents (e.g. different types of stakeholders, experts vs. the general public, across cultures, communities from different geographical areas, comparing children’s mental models)

-Assess changes in mental models over time, to investigate the stability of mental models or the impact of an intervention on the respondents’ mental model.
+- Assessing changes in mental models over time, to investigate the stability of mental models or the impact of an intervention on the respondents’ mental model.

-To start a conversation between stakeholders on the functioning of a system and how to address challenges within the system.
+- Starting a conversation between stakeholders on the functioning of a system and how to address challenges within the system.

-Compare perceptions with the true state of a system.
+- Comparing perceptions with the true state of a system.

-Investigate the relation between (differences in) individual mental models and collective mental models composed in a group.
+- Investigating the relation between (differences in) individual mental models and collective mental models composed in a group.